jrequizo/strapi-client/README.md

      name: StrapiType.string(),
 })
 // We create the default handlers using `createDefaultRoutes`.
+// This will create the bindings for the following routes
+// - create
+// - find
+// - findOne
+// - update
+// - delete
 .createDefaultRoutes()
 // We can create custom handlers for user-generated endpoints using `createCustomRoutes`.
 // The first parameter is the collection endpoint we are targeting.